 Two applicants are selected each year to enter the OMS program, which is affiliated with Yale School of Medicine.
 The four-year curriculum provides all the prerequisites and requirements needed to qualify for, and succeed in, the American Board of Oral and Maxillofacial Surgery's certification process.

-Indeed, our residents gain experience from providing a full range of ambulatory services in a modern outpatient clinic, with teaching and supervision provided by a full-time director, a part-time assistant director, and more than 20 board-certified voluntary faculty from community practices.
-The outpatient experience at Yale-New Haven Hospital's OMS Clinic is supplemented by rotations to Yale-New Haven Hospital where the OMS residents work alongside general practice and pediatric dental residents in new, modern facilities under the direction of OMS faculty common to both hospitals.
+Residents gain experience from providing a full range of ambulatory services in modern outpatient clinics, with teaching and supervision provided by a full-time Program Director, a full-time Section Chief, a part-time Assistant Program Director, and 18 board-certified voluntary faculty from community practices.
+The outpatient experience at Yale-New Haven Hospital's OMS Clinic in the Saint Raphael Campus is supplemented by rotations to Yale-New Haven Hospital York Street Campus and the Yale-New Haven Hospital Pediatric Dental Center, where OMS residents work alongside general practice and pediatric dental residents under the direction of OMS faculty common to both campuses.

 Major surgical experience is also gained in the emergency and operating rooms of Yale-New Haven Hospital, so that each resident receives a progressive education in both major and minor OMS.

 Residents perform most outpatient OMS services in Yale-New Haven Hospital's outpatient Oral and Maxillofacial Surgery Clinic at the Saint Raphael Campus—a spacious, state-of-the-art facility that sees a wide range of patients and is fully equipped to provide the full scope of OMS ambulatory surgery and anesthesia.
 Many patients come from poor, inner city neighborhoods and face multiple health issues.
 Patients are also referred regularly for OMS care from the General Practice and Pediatric Dental residency training programs at Yale-New Haven Hospital, as well as from private practices in the area.